Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/18-MUSIC-Algorithm/README.md

 ### Testing with MATLAB

 * Connect MATLAB to the board by specifying `<target ip address>:<tcp port>` as described in the network configuration section, and send the input data.
-* The application receives N input snapshots from MATLAB via the TCP protocol, extracts the payload data, initializes the input and output DMA memory buffers, and executes one or more iterations of the Fidus MUSIC algorithm implementation on the AIE engine.
+* The application receives N input snapshots from MATLAB using the TCP protocol, extracts the payload data, initializes the input and output DMA memory buffers, and executes one or more iterations of the Fidus MUSIC algorithm implementation on the AIE engine.
-* The output data from N snapshots collects in the memory and is then sent back to MATLAB via the TCP connection.
+* The output data from N snapshots collects in the memory and is then sent back to MATLAB using the TCP connection.
 This happens one batch at a time, with a fixed delay between the batches.
 * Observe the MATLAB visualization and the application console output.

 ![figure](images/appendix-host-app-responding.png)